GLINDA, the Good Witch of the North: Are you a good witch, or a bad witch?

 DOROTHY: Who, Toto?
 Toto’s my dog!

-Witches have been on my mind lately, and it’s not because of Halloween, which is months away anyhow.
-There are two reasons.
-The first is that the Wizard of Oz prequel, Oz: The Great and Powerful, comes out tomorrow.
-The second is that new reports surfaced this week stressing that the Queen Bee at Work syndrome is still very much alive.
+Witches have been on my mind lately, and it’s not because of Halloween.
+It’s because reports stress that the Queen Bee at Work syndrome is still very much alive.

 But is being a tough and difficult woman in the workplace a bad thing?
 Can there be good witches at work?
 Maybe it’s more complicated than just writing off a woman as a total b****.